US, Baghdad warn against Kurdish independence vote

 Kurish suffering under the reign of Saddam Hussein, who used chemical weapons against them in 1988, together with their instrumental role in fighting ISIS, has instilled a feeling among them that they have earned their independence - and U.S. support.

 “When ISIS was knocking at their door on the border, the Kurds fought for their homeland.
-They have sacrificed a lot,” said Luke Coffey, director of the Douglas and Sarah Allison Center for Foreign Policy at the Heritage Foundationhe said.
+They have sacrificed a lot,” said Luke Coffey, director of the Douglas and Sarah Allison Center for Foreign Policy at the Heritage Foundation.
 “They have proven a dependable ally to the United States.”

 Hollie McKay has been a FoxNews.com staff reporter since 2007.
 She has reported extensively from the Middle East on the rise and fall of terrorist groups such as ISIS in Iraq.
 Follow her on twitter at @holliesmckay